Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 and which is the ground due to symmetry.
 For the advanced modeling mode, a single map will be written showing current densities at each cell resulting from the current source and ground configurations in the input files.
-These files can be imported into a GIS and displayed as in Fig. 6 (Log transforming values will be helpful and can be done automatically using the "Options" submenu.
-We used the color ramp in the Grid Tools extension for ArcView 3.x by Jeff Jenness for Fig. 6.
-Similar color ramps can be constructed in ArcMap and QGIS.)
-Such maps can be used to identify areas which contribute most to connectivity between interest points (McRae et al. 2008).
+These files can be imported into a GIS and displayed as in ??Fig. 6??.
+Such maps can be used to identify areas which contribute most to connectivity between focal points (McRae et al. 2008).

 ###Create voltage maps